 - Every account starts with a limit of RM 200,000.

 - The limit grows on 1st Jan yearly by the amount of dividends you get.

 - e.g. Investing RM 20,000 for the year increases the limit by RM 700 (to RM 200,700) once the dividends are distributed.

-- As the fund size is uncapped, there is no pre-defined limit to how big your account can grow to – it is limited only the by annual dividend rate and the total duration of investment
+- As the fund size is uncapped, there is no pre-defined limit to how big your account can grow to – it is limited only by the annual dividend rate and the total duration of your investment

-Here is a success story by Buggie whose ASB account size is around RM 600,000 after 17 years.
+Here is a success story by Buggie whose ASB account size has grown to RM 600,000 after 17 years.

 ASB2 Financing came into being in 2017, which increases the total maximum borrowing a person has to RM 400,000 for these 2 vehicles.
 Bankers have also been giving advice on utilising trusted proxies – e.g. a spouse or a sibling – to gain even greater leverage.